nicolaslopezj/simple-react-form-material-ui/README.md

 # Materia UI - Simple React Form

-[Simple React Form](https://github.com/nicolaslopezj/simple-react-form) is a powerful framework that simplifies the use of forms in React.
+[Simple React Form](https://github.com/nicolaslopezj/simple-react-form) is a powerful framework that simplifies the use of forms in React and [React Native](https://github.com/nicolaslopezj/simple-react-form#react-native).
 This is a set of components that use Material UI.

 To use this fields, import the field and pass it as ```type``` to the ```Field``` component.